-The School requests that students make sincere and regular efforts to adopt the practices of meditation and recitation by means of which the self is developed and purified.
-Through a gradual and persistent program of meditation and recitation the students become more refined and they begin to understand their relationship to the world, and to God, in new ways.
+The School’s primary aim is to teach the practices of the order in such a way that all genuine seekers can have access to the immense benefits and blessings of the Sufi path.
+The School asks that students make a sincere and regular effort to adopt the practices of meditation and recitation through which the self is developed and purified.
+Through a gradual and sustained program of meditation and recitation, the student becomes more refined and begins to understand their relationship to the world and to their creator in new ways.

-These practices are carried out in accordance to the Sunna of the Prophet Muhammad (SAWS) and they have been, with great care, refined and updated by successive Sufi shaykhs so that they are able to remain relevant and effective in contemporary societies.
-However, in our order it is not necessary to become a Muslim to get the teachings.
-A unique feature of the School is the attempt to bring some of these – previously regarded as hidden and inaccessible – teachings from the East to the West at a crucial moment in history.
+These practices are all in accordance to the Sunna of the Prophet Muhammad (SAWS).
+They have been carefully refined and updated by successive Sufi shaykhs so as to remain relevant and effective in contemporary societies.
+However, in our order it is not necessary to become a Muslim to access the teachings.
+Some of these teachings were historically considered esoteric, but a unique feature of the School is its goal of teaching them openly and bringing them from the East to the West at an opportune moment in history.